bjoern-hempel/js-analysis/README.md

 ##### 1.3.1.2 "Copy" example:

-If you want to keep the values from the used matrix `matrix1`, you can do a copy from the calculation result.
+If you want to keep the values from the used vector `vector1`, you can do a copy from the calculation result.
 Just add another parameter to the calculation function (the copy parameter):

 ```javascript
 /* create two matrices */